 COVID-19 Business Resources

 The Coronavirus Aid, Relief, and Economic Security Act (CARES Act) has been signed into law, providing over $2 trillion in federally-funded aid.
-Further directions and guidance for implementation will follow soon.
+Read a full summary of the legislation.

 The Families First Coronavirus Response Act (FFCRA) has been adopted, effective April 1, 2020.
 This Act provides funding for programs and initiatives combating the spread and effects of COVID-19, as well as funding for employees and businesses impacted.
 Read a summary of the legislation.

 The following resources are available to provide information and assistance to businesses during the COVID-19 outbreak.
 More resources and assistance are available at Utah’s Coronavirus Business webpage and at America's SBDC Webpage.

 LOANS FOR SMALL BUSINESSES:

 The Small Business Administration (SBA) has several loan options available to small businesses struggling due to the economic impacts of COVID-19:

 The Economic Injury Disaster Loan Program allows small business owners to apply for a low-interest business loan to help cover the impact of COVID-19.
 Learn more or apply today.
 The Utah Governor's Office of Economic Development (GOED) has opened these loans to businesses throughout the state.
 More information here.

 The SBA Express Bridge Loan lets businesses access an additional $25,000 in loans.
 These loans only apply to businesses that are currently involved with an SBA lender.
 More information here.